LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 Release Roadmap
 ---------------

-Ledger is going to release new cryptocurrency apps for its devices on the first Tuesday of each month.
+Ledger releases new cryptocurrency apps for its devices whenever reviews, tests, and resources allow it.
 Once an app is ready to be deployed, it is packed with the others and released in bulk.

 .. warning::